namank5x/helpdesk/README.md

 ### Install NodeJS

-This app is built on top of NodeJS so that is also a prerequisite for to run the application.
+This app is built with Node and Express so that is also a prerequisite for to run the application.
 If you don't already have NodeJS installed you can visit their [installation page](https://nodejs.org/en/download/) and follow the instructions depending upon the server you are running.

 ### Run the app